jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **thinning operations income equalisation account** is defined in section EH 79 (Other definitions)
   - **thinning operations income equalisation scheme** means the scheme referred to in section EH 1(2)﻿(c) (Income equalisation schemes)
   - **thinning operations maximum deposit** is defined in section EH 78 (Meaning of thinning operations maximum deposit)
+  - **third-party debt** is defined in section FE 7C (Exemption for eligible infrastructure) for the purposes of that section
   - **timber** —
     (a) is defined in section DP 11(4) (Cost of timber) for the purposes of that section:
     (b) includes standing timber in—